 Java is a high-level programming language that has gained immense popularity over the years due to its simplicity, security, and platform independence.
 Sun Microsystems originally developed it in 1995, and after that, Java has been widely used to create robust and scalable applications for desktop, web, and mobile devices.
 This can happen because Java has features like object-oriented nature, rich API, and automatic memory management, making it a popular developer choice.

 Java is also the language of choice for developing Android mobile applications.
 With its ability to run on multiple platforms, Java has become one of the most sought-after programming languages in the industry.
-This introduction to Java will provide a basic understanding of the language’s fundamentals, syntax, and features, which will help you start with Java programming.
+This introduction to Java will provide a basic understanding of the language’s fundamentals and different Java Terminology, which will help you start with Java programming.

 Java Terminology

 Like other languages, when we are planning to learn any coding or scripting language, we must be familiar with the terminology used in that programming language because the terminology will help us understand the programming language in a better way.
-So before starting the Java concepts, we will review the terminology first.
-And here are a few common Terminology of Java language:
+So, before starting the Java concepts, we will review the terminology first.
+Here are a few common Terminology of Java language:

 Java Virtual Machine (JVM)